tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 ordering for these tips, so I gave them all random numbers.
 {:#random-numbers}

-## 92. Open data isn't that special
+## 92. Open data isn't that special.
 People write and talk a lot about
 [why we need open data](http://opendatahandbook.org/en/why-open-data/) and [how to release open data](http://www.codeforamerica.org/09-24-2013/).